realXtend/doc/arch_article/simple.rst

 see it.
 We could do implement in ECA with a 2D widget, but let's use a 3D scene to illustrate the extensibility.

 So, we add a new entity called Presentation.
-For showing web pages, we need a few basic components: EC_Placeable to have something in the scene; EC_Mesh to have geometry (e.g. a plane) on which to show the slides; and WebView to render HTML from URLs.
-Let’s add two additional components for our custom functionality: a EC_DynamicComponent for custom data, and an EC_Script to implement the user interface presentation controls.
+This is a non-spatial entity, an application which is globally available in the scene.
+For example the Tundra chat application is implemented in a similar fashion.
+To display web pages, we need a few basic components: EC_Placeable to have something in the scene; EC_Mesh to have geometry (e.g. a plane) on which to show the slides; and WebView to render HTML from URLs.
+Let's add two additional components for our custom functionality: a EC_DynamicComponent for custom data, and an EC_Script to implement the user interface presentation controls.
 As data, we need two attributes: a list of